The reason goes something like this:

 Take sleep apnea, for example.

 Sleep apnea is a common weight-related condition.
-Being overweight can narrow your airways and sometimes restrict them altogether.
-This can lead to loud snoring, and, in many cases, you can stop breathing entirely.
+Being overweight can narrow your airways, and sometimes restrict them altogether.
+This can lead to loud snoring and, in many cases, you can stop breathing entirely.

-It might be easy to make the connection that sleep apnea might lead to excessive daytime sleepiness during the day.
+It might be easy to make the connection then, that sleep apnea might lead to excessive daytime sleepiness during the day.

 However, a study published by the New York Academy of Sciences found that obese individuals experience more instances of daytime sleepiness when compared to normal-weight individuals, regardless of the presence of sleep apnea or sleep loss.

 Depression is another symptom of obesity that can lead to debilitating fatigue.
-A recent study by Penn State Health Milton S. Hershey Medical Center found that obesity and depression are the underlying causes of daytime sleepiness, not just lack of sleep.
+A recent study by Penn State Health Milton S. Hershey Medical Center found that obesity and depression are the underlying causes for daytime sleepiness, not just lack of sleep.

 None of this is meant to scare you, but with so many ailments packed into obesity, it’s no wonder you feel so cruddy.